YOURLS/website/src/development/plugins.md

 1. in `user/plugins/` create a new directory, named for instance `my_first_plugin`
 1. create a new empty file named `plugin.php`

-**ProTip**: On Github, clone this skeleton repository to get yours in seconds: https://github.com/YOURLS/plugin-sample
+**ProTip**: On GitHub, clone this skeleton repository to get yours in seconds: https://github.com/YOURLS/plugin-sample

 In this empty `plugin.php` paste the following code: